mulias/csc207-JSONProject/README.md

 Part II

 Better Documentation
-Read from other sources <--- two
+Read from other sources <--- two sofar

 Add test (general + errors)
 refactor some (use peek)
 A short description of special features you decided to include and why you decided on those features.